$810/$1265, capacity 35 [register online]

 The second group will travel to Green Hills Butterfly Ranch to hone photo technique amid swirling clouds of domesticated butterflies, including longwings, glasswings, morphos, and swallowtails.

 Day 4.
 A morning visit to the Caves Branch River will supply us with aquatic insects, including diving beetles and dragonfly nymphs, to practice photographing in studio aquaria.
 After lunch we’ll hear the instructors introduce the natural history of their favorite arthropod groups, followed by afternoon walks through the open habitats on Caves Branch’s extended grounds.
-In the evening, we’ll have a photo-sharing session followed by blacklighting.
+In the evening, we’ll have a natural history session followed by blacklighting.

 In the evening, back at the lodge, we’ll have a presentation on the science of rain forest ecology, followed by photo-sharing.